Sunflower Seed (In Shell) vs Sweet Acorn Nut

 Nutritional Verdict

-Sunflower seeds in their shells are nutrient-dense snacks that provide a rich source of healthy fats, protein, and essential vitamins and minerals.
+Sunflower seeds in their shells are nutrient-dense snacks rich in healthy fats, protein, and essential vitamins and minerals.
 They are known for their antioxidant properties and potential health benefits.

 Sweet Acorn Nut